Barry-Greaves/machine-learning/README.md

 ### Home Page

 This is the first page users will see when they enter the website and needs to serve two purposes.
 The first is to be visually appealing, presenting the companies aesthetic to gain the users attention.
-The second is provide information on who the company are and what they can offer to encourage the user to continue and explor all  other areas of the website.
+The second is provide information on who the company are and what they can offer to encourage the user to continue and explore all  other areas of the website.
 The home page is split into 4 sections; the hero image, the about section, the latest tutorials section and the latest courses section.

 #### Hero Image

-The hero image covers the width of the page and is coded to be 70vh in height.
-It contains an visually striking studio set up overlayed with the Machine Learning logo and color scheme.
+The hero image covers the width of the page and contains an visually striking studio set up overlayed with the Machine Learning logo and color scheme.

 ![hero-index](https://user-images.githubusercontent.com/107034179/185805639-9e550054-b170-4082-b6e6-92089b3e6d54.png)